 See full summary »

 Tim and John fell in love while teenagers at their all-boys high school.
-John was captain of the football team, Tim an aspiring actor playing a minor part in Romeo and Juliet.
-Their romance endured for 15 years to laugh in the face of everything life threw at it - the separations, the discrimination, the temptations, the jealousies and the losses - until the only problem that love can't solve, tried to destroy them.
+John was captain of the rugby team, Tim an aspiring actor playing a minor part in Romeo and Juliet.
+Their romance endured for 15 years to laugh in the face of everything life threw at it - the separations, the discrimination, the temptations, the jealousies and the losses - until the only problem that love can't solve tried to destroy them.

 23 of 30 people found this review helpful.

 Was this review helpful to you?